areenberg/RelSys/README.md

 * Shortage probabilities.
 * Availability probabilities.
 * Expected occupancy.
-* Expected fraction of capacity occupied.
+* Expected fraction of occupied capacity.

+All outputs, except for the *expected occupancy* and *expected fraction of occupied capacity*, can be evaluated from two customer perspectives: The perspective of the customers preferring the queues, and the perspective of all customers arriving to the queues.

 # How to use

-RelSys is available for Python users on Linux, and for C++ users on all operating systems.
+Below are guides on how to use both interfaces of RelSys, which is available as a Python module for Linux and a command-line interface for Windows and Linux.

 ## Python (Linux)

-We have created a RelSys module for Python with `pybind11`.
+We have created a Python module for Linux with `pybind11`.
 Head to the directory `Python/Linux/`, or run `wget https://github.com/areenberg/RelSys/blob/development/Python/Linux/relsys.cpython-310-x86_64-linux-gnu.so` to download the SO-file for the module.

 Start by importing the module,